splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 View endpoints for your service
 =================================

-* Top endpoints- Top endpoints shows up to 5 endpoints for the service.
+Select the :guilabel:`Endpoints` tab to view endpoints for the service.
 Use the search field to search for specific endpoints.
 Use the sort drop-down list to change how endpoints are sorted.
-Select :guilabel:`Explore in APM` to navigate to Endpoint Performance.
+Select an endpoint to view endpoint details or go to Tag Spotlight, traces, code profiling, or the dashboard for the endpoint.

 View logs for your service
 ===============================

-Select :guilabel:`Configure service view` to add a query for the logs you want to display for your service.
+Select :guilabel:`Logs` to view logs for the environment and service you are viewing.

+.. note:: The environment must have a corresponding Log Observer Connect connection with at least 1 index for logs to display.

 ..  image:: /_images/apm/spans-traces/service-centric-view-logs.png
     :width: 95%